JoelPereira1/project/README.md

 To run the app and all instances needed to function you should run it by docker compose, grant that you have the docker installed docker compose up -d

+## Next Steps

+Turn the rethinkdb corelib into a package

 {'username_1': 'HeatherMacdonald', 'email_1': 'william.williams@example.com', 'password_1': 'password', 'param_1': 1}
 {'username_1': 'DennisCrawford', 'email_1': 'james.gonzalez@example.com', 'password_1': 'password', 'param_1': 1}